Kim-Ward/as-masterclass/bad_code_better_code.md

-"Bad Code, Better Code"
+# Bad Code, Better Code

+This is an alternate exercise to "Cracking the Code" for people who want something a little easier, don't have a computer to hand, or can't live without Python.

-Let's start with this atrocity:
+Let's start with this *atrocity* that was in the presentation:
 ```python
 import pandas as pd